openingscience/book/_posts/2013-08-08-reference_management.md

 proprietary format and owned by the publisher of the reference manager, but the [Citation Style Language](http://citationstyles.org/) (CSL) has evolved as an open XML-based language to describe the formatting of citations and bibliographies.
-Originally written for Zotero, CSL is now also used by Mendeley, Papers, and many other tools and services.
+Originally created by Bruce D'Arcus and further developed in collaboration with Zotero developer Simon Kornblith, CSL is now also used by Mendeley, Papers, and many other tools and services.
 In 2012, a [web-based editor](http://editor.citationstyles.org/about/) to create and edit CSL styles was launched, facilitating the creation of